temporalio/documentation/docs/java/activities.md

 The Workflow is not allowed to directly call any external APIs; it can do this only through Activities.
 It can do this only through Activities.
 The Workflow is essentially an orchestrator of Activities.
+Activities that fail or timeout will be retried; therefore they should be written with care to be idempotent.
 ### Activity interface

 Similar to Workflows, Activities in Temporal Java SDK programming model are classes which implement an Activity Interface: